What's on

 Dublin: Street Art Walking Tour

-About This Tour
+About

-Smithfield sets the tone immediately.
-The square’s walls are covered in large-scale murals that tell stories of the neighbourhood’s past - from the old Jameson distillery workers to contemporary Irish identity.
-Your guide explains the artists, the commissions, and the local controversies behind the work.
-From there, the walk takes a darker turn at St Michan’s Church, one of the oldest churches on the Northside, where legends of the Strangler of Smithfield and other captivating stories add genuine intrigue to the visual feast.
+Smithfield sets the tone right away.
+The walls around the square carry large-scale murals that tell the story of this part of the city - from the old Jameson distillery workers to contemporary Irish identity.
+Your guide explains the artists, the commissions, and the local debates behind the work.
+Some pieces are well known; others are the kind you’d walk past a hundred times without knowing the story behind them.

 What’s Included

-• Expert guided walking tour lasting three hours
+• Expert guided walking tour, three hours

 Good to Know